There are a few ways to go about finding a counsellor:

-All professional counsellors offer a one off first appointment to discuss what you are looking for and hope to get out of the counselling.
+All professional counsellors offer a one off first appointment.
+During this appointment, you discuss what you are looking for and hope to get out of the counselling.

-They won't be offended if you decide that you don’t want counselling with them and will be happy to help you to find someone else.
+They won't be offended if you decide that you don’t want counselling with them.
+They will be happy to help you to find someone else.

 There are other things to look out for.
-Unfortunately there are some (often well meaning) people who are not proper counsellors, but think they can help.
+Unfortunately, there are some (often well meaning) people who are not proper counsellors.
+But they think they can help.

 Sometimes they can.
-But frequently they may do more harm than good by getting in more deeply than they can handle.
+But, they may do more harm if they open up more in you than they can handle.